Building A Matcha Tea Shop Case Study

 Reviews:

-While Deliveroo and Uber Eats had some great reviews of the existing shop.
-Google was another story.
+Deliveroo and Uber Eats had some great reviews of the existing shop.
+But Google was another story.
 It was riddled with 1-star reviews about poor service or matcha.
 This gave us a huge push to answer all reviews and change matcha suppliers to something better.

 Internet: